Aligning and applying the LGBTQ welcoming guidelines in your internal and external museum operations.

 The task force sought to create a resource detailing action steps that empower any museum—and any staff member—to move beyond tolerance and toward inclusion.
 Three essential questions guided our work: 1.
 What does it mean for a museum to be welcoming and inclusive to LGBTQ communities across all its activities (e.g., hiring, exhibitions and collections, education, and community relations)?
 2. What strategies can help an institution become more welcoming and inclusive in its activities?
 3. How can a museum measure progress in these efforts?

-The task force decided the guidelines need to serve as a reference guide and a self-assessment instrument, enabling sta, boards, and consultants to measure LGBTQ inclusion at museums.
+The task force decided the guidelines need to serve as a reference guide and a self-assessment instrument, enabling staff, boards, and consultants to measure LGBTQ inclusion at museums.

 The guidelines are organized across areas of professional practice, allowing the document to be used by professionals and institutions of all kinds.
 Of note, the guidelines align with the existing 38 Characteristics of Excellence as enumerated in Standards and Best Practices for US Museums (2008, The AAM Press).
-This strategic alignment with the core standards positions the guidelines to be integrated into museum workflow and support a long-term goal for many of us on the task force—informing the AAM Continuum of Excellence (aam-us.org/resources/assessment-programs).
-The task force identified and assembled descriptions of the practices that would support LGBTQ sta, visitors, and community members with as many of the aligning and applying the LGBTQ welcoming guidelines in your internal and external museum operations.
-38 standards as were relevant.
+This strategic alignment with the core standards positions the guidelines to be integrated into museum workflow and support a long-term goal for many of us on the task force—informing the AAM Continuum of Excellence.
+The task force identified and assembled descriptions of the practices that would support LGBTQ staff, visitors, and community members with as many of 38 standards as were relevant.
 They then took the additional step of cross-referencing these specific recommendations to functional areas of museum work where they were also relevant.

 Applying the Welcoming Guidelines

 The guidelines stress three main points of LGBTQ sensitivity and inclusion, outlined below.
 Examples of how museums can implement these best practices.